KevinChang0618/Predict-Citizen-Income-with-Machine-Learning/README.md

 # Project Goal
-Use different classification models to classify citizen's income with 50k or below 50k.
-And choose the best model with the lowest classification error rate.
+Use different classification models to classify citizen's income with 50k or below 50k based on the US Census income dataset from 1994.
+This dataset was extracted by Barry Becker from the 1994 Census database.
+What factors influence people’s income is an interesting topic for academic researchers who study about the US personal financial structure or even household financial income.
+This study may be helpful to other researchers to study further.

 # Methods
 1. Select Variables.